kimptoc/wowactivityfeed/readme.txt

 LATER
+- run app at tagadab, also try heroku - any more stable...?
+- save log messages to db with a TTL (1 day?)
 - put savedTime onto db
 - use lastModified from DB to tell armory when we want an update (?)
 - normalise names, eg query this